Simizfo/WSATools/README.md

 ## Source code availability

 I'm someone that enjoys having open source software on his computer, so I understand every single one of you asking for the source code.
 Right now the code is a spaghetti mess, so please be patient while I refactor everything, it will be available as soon as possible!

+## Thanks to

+[Efraim Bart](https://www.twitter.com/efraimbart) for a nice and technical conversation and info sharing about WSA.
+WSATools can launch WSA automatically thanks to him!

+My amazing friends ❤️ Thanks for always being at my side

+Inside Windows, the most technical and fantastic Windows-related community chat on telegram.
+This is where the magic happens.
+[Join us!](https://t.me/insidewindows)